dwcaress/homebrew-mbsystem/README.md

 `brew install mbsystem`

 You can also install MB-System directly, but this will install OTPS without a tide model and you need to add your own.
-Or you can install MB-System `--without-otps` if tide prediction is not needed.

 ## GMT compatibility: